 Businesses must approve all sorts of documents every day, from invoices to time off requests to purchase orders.
 Without a good approval workflow system in place, all the time (and money) spent on approvals can rapidly start to add up.

 Some companies get by with manual approval processes, perhaps relying on the strength of a highly effective operations manager.
 They email Excel spreadsheets around for signatures, or worse, rely on physical paper forms.
-But the modest amount of money saved by forgoing a more sophisticated or automated approval system can quickly evaporate through missed documents, lost discounts, and other human errors common with manual systems.
+But the modest amount of money saved by forgoing a more sophisticated or automated approval solution can quickly evaporate through missed documents, lost discounts, and other human errors common with manual processes.

-Savvier businesses have an automated workflow approval process.
+Savvier businesses have an automated approval process workflows.

 Join us as we explore the basics of workflow approval, what business processes to automate, how to streamline the process, and how to use one software to do it.